 Which school do you want to support?

 California's voters passed Proposition 13 in 1978, a time of enormous upheaval.
-The economy of the mid-'70's was reeling from a sudden increase in world oil prices driven by the creation of the OPEC oil cartel.
-America's economy had tipped into "stagflation," a combination of slow growth and rising prices.
-California home prices had climbed to levels never seen before.
-Homeowners, grappling with big increases in their property taxes driven by these higher prices, were frustrated and worried.
-Some found themselves "house rich" but unable to pay rising property tax bills.
+The economy of the mid-'70s was reeling from a sudden increase in global oil prices driven by the creation of the OPEC oil cartel.
+America's economy had tipped into stagflation, a combination of slow growth and rising prices.

 Meanwhile, the laws governing local school districts were in a state of flux.
-Schools in California at the time were funded by local property taxes, levied as a percentage of each property’s assessed market value at rates set by local school boards.
-In the landmark Serrano v.
-Priest case, the California Supreme Court ruled that this system violated the state constitution because differences in taxable wealth from one school community to another generated gross inequities in funding per student.
-As a remedy, the Court imposed a system of local "revenue limits" based on local funding levels in 1972.
-This change was meant to equalize funding over time, including by redistributing local tax receipts that exceeded the limits.
-Understandably, this Robin Hood-like approach faced criticism and may have been a factor in the passage of Prop 13.
+Schools in California at the time were funded by local property taxes, levied as a percentage of each property's assessed market value at rates set by local school boards.
+In the landmark Serrano v Priest rulings, the California Supreme Court decided that this system violated the state constitution because differences in taxable wealth from one school community to another generated gross inequities in funding per student.
+As a remedy, the Court imposed a system of local revenue limits based on what local funding levels had been in 1972.

-The authors of Proposition 13 pitched it as a "taxpayers' revolt."
+The authors of Proposition 13 pitched it as a "taxpayers' revolt".
 Passed by a huge margin (64.8%), this popular initiative stripped local school boards and other entities of their authority to levy taxes.
 It dramatically lowered property taxes to a uniform 1% of assessed value, slammed the door on known loopholes, and presented existing homeowners with a nearly irresistible temptation: a permanent tax break.
 At the time, inflation was increasing prices at a rate of six or seven percent annually.
-Under Prop 13, the taxable "assessed" value of a home is allowed to grow at only 2% per year unless sold.
+Under Prop 13, the tax-relevant assessed value of a home is allowed to grow at only 2% per year unless sold.

 With a single vote, Proposition 13 flipped the local and state roles in funding schools.

-These changes were the starting point for a long decline in California’s investment in public education relative to its history, its economy, and relative to other states and nations.
-The effect on schools became more and more obvious, much to the dismay of many of the state’s educators and parents.
-For graphs, see Lesson 8.1.
+These changes were the starting point for a long decline in California's investment in public education relative to its history, its economy, and relative to other states and nations.

 By 1988, many Californians had become alarmed at the state of their public schools.
-School construction had failed to keep pace with growth in the state's population, and existing schools were looking crowded and shabby.
-(See lesson 5.9 for more about facilities.)
+School construction had failed to keep pace with population growth, and existing schools were looking crowded and shabby.
+(See lesson 5.9 for more about facilities, and the role that ballot measures played in that story.)
 Class sizes were trending upward, and schools found themselves continuously making difficult cuts.
-With Prop 13, voters had made Sacramento responsible for education funding - but Sacramento had other priorities.
-Education shrank as a percentage of the state budget even as the needs of the system were rising.

 Of course, that's a massive oversimplification.
 Here's a slightly less simple one.
 The portion of the budget that should go toward K-14 education under Proposition 98 is: